-If your travel plans have been upended, perhaps you’re eyeing a staycation or nearby roadtrip instead.
-Here in Georgia, there are plenty of places to explore from the mountains to the beach.
+If you don’t have much time for a vacation this spring, perhaps you should consider a staycation or nearby roadtrip instead.
+Here in Georgia, there are plenty of places to explore, from the mountains to the beach.

-Secluded Intown Treehouse Among the most desired treehouses in the world, one in Atlanta is among the most popular listing, based on the frequency that active listings appear on people's wish lists.
+Among the most desired treehouses in the world, this spot in Atlanta is among the most popular listings, based on the frequency that active listings appear on people’s wish lists.

-Hidden away in Buckhead, there are three connected treehouse rooms that rent for $375 a night, with a two-night minimum.
+Hidden away in Buckhead, there are three connected treehouse rooms that rent for $389 a night, with a two-night minimum.
+Be sure to book early; dates for this rental sell out fast.

-The East Point listing, which is owned and operated by College Park resident Darrel Maxam, is a spacious 700-square feet.
+The East Point listing, which is owned and operated by College Park resident Darrel Maxam, sits atop a 400-year-old oak tree.

 It’s equipped with air conditioning/heat, electricity, a full bathroom and an outdoor shower, according to the listing.